- Search online

 - Security deposit payment

-The online DEWA application is much quicker and involves filling out the form stating the Ejari number, Emirates ID number and passport number.
-Pay the deposit amount through DEWA’s online payment gateway, and the service will be activated within 24 hours of registration and payment.
+The online DEWA application is much quicker and involves filling the form stating the Ejari number, Emirates ID number and your passport number.
+Pay the deposit amount through DEWA’s online payment gateway and the service will be activated within 24 hours of registration and payment.

-Tip: Check for outstanding DEWA or air-conditioning bills for the apartment or villa.
-Your agent can find this out and ensure it is paid before you set up your DEWA account.
+Tip: Remember to check for outstanding DEWA or air-conditioning bills for the apartment or villa.
+Your agent can find this out and make sure it is paid before you set up your own DEWA account.

 MOVE-IN FORM

 Some popular communities in Dubai require tenants to procure a move-in permit before occupying their dream apartment or villa.
 These are generally available on the developer’s website and take up to 5 days to process.
-Ask your real estate agent or landlord if this is required and apply for the permit on time to avoid delays.
+Make sure you ask your real estate agent or landlord if this is required and apply for the permit on time to avoid delays.

 Some communities that require a move-in permit include Downtown Dubai, Arabian Ranches, The Springs, The Meadows, Dubai Marina, Emirates Hills and The Greens.
 Those moving to projects developed by Emaar can read our post on how to get Emaar move-in permits.

-You will require the following documents for this process:
+You would require the following documents for this process.

 - Passport Copy / Emirates ID